kiryk/akeros/README.md

 ### Data structures

 Labels and local labels are abused in order to create data structures.
-They're described similarly to stack variables in routines, for instance:
+They're defined similarly to stack variables in routines, for instance:

 ```
 bintree: